christopher-roelofs/misterrpi/README.md

 * large_text -  The hover text for the large image.
 * small_image - The small image that will be displayed.
 Must be added to the art assets in Discord.
 If the image is not uploaded to Discord, it will not be displayed.
 * small_text - The hover text for the small image.
+* buttons - an array of up to 2 buttons.
+Each button is a json object with 2 values, label and url.
+The buttons will show at the bottom of the info section.

 ```json
 {